 Bettina was born in Miami, Florida and has lived in over a dozen cities across the country.
 Her mother is a Cuban-born small business-owner and community activists.
 Her Mexican-born father is a retired school bus driver and formerly worked in factories in Michigan and Florida.
 She graduated from Florida International University in Political Science and a certificate in Latin American and Caribbean Studies.
-She is married to Jarrod Agen and they have two young sons.
+She is married and has two young sons.

 Features & Recognitions: